thcrt/saltmail/README.md

 Add it to your bookmarks bar and simply click it to copy a salt to your clipboard!

-In case you're curious, this minified bookmarklet is generated from the source below using the excellent [Bookmarkleter](https://chriszarate.github.io/bookmarkleter/) with URL encoding, IIFE and variable mangling enabled.
+In case you're curious, this minified bookmarklet is generated from the [source](source.js) using the excellent [Bookmarkleter](https://chriszarate.github.io/bookmarkleter/) with URL encoding, IIFE and variable mangling enabled.

 ---
 ---